10 Things to Know About Teen Medicine Abuse

 How dangerous are the medications in your home?

 For teens, pre-teens, and young adults, the medications in your home could be an easy way to experiment with substance abuse.
+Whether it’s prescription medications or over-the-counter cough and cold remedies, every family should be aware of the risks and dangers of medicine abuse.

 Here are 10 things to know about medicine abuse:

-3. Prescription Opioids can be Addicting
+2. Prescription Opioids Can Be Addicting

 What they don’t realize is the potential for addiction lurking in those pills.